inoxlang/inox/docs/builtin.md

 ```
 ### fs.mkdir

-the fs.mkdir function takes a directory path as first argument & and optional dictionary literal as a second argument.
+The fs.mkdir function takes a directory path as first argument & and optional dictionary literal as a second argument.
 The second argument recursively describes the content of the directory.

 **examples**